atareao/AoC2021/puz04/README.md

 To guarantee victory against the giant squid, figure out which board will win first.
 What will your final score be if you choose that board?

-Your puzzle answer was 58838.
+Your puzzle answer was X.
 --- Part Two ---

 On the other hand, it might be wise to try a different strategy: let the giant squid win.